Increasing Your Visibility

 Raising Your Profile at Work

-So how can you increase your visibility at work, without bragging or stealing the spotlight from your colleagues?
+So how can you increase your visibility at work, in the most professional way possible?
 We'll look at some useful strategies in this article.

 Why Be More Visible?

 You can't always rely on others, such as your boss, to increase your visibility for you.
 Instead, you need to figure out how to maximize your exposure so that you'll be "in the running" for opportunities when they arise.
-This is especially important if you work remotely, because people might forget about you if they don't often see you in person.
+This is especially important if you work remotely and don't often see others in your organization.